Why write about Sea Sickness?

 Find a seat mid ship and near the water line if the helm is not available

 The side-to-side sway and the up and down ‘seesaw’ pitch motion of the ship is minimized in the middle of the boat.
-If the vessel is very large, such as a cruise ship, you might want to request a room with a window so that you can easily look out on the horizon.
-The worse place for you to go if feeling ill is to one of the bedrooms on the boat.
-Usually the bedrooms are not at the mid-ship of the vessel and are a lot times forward the ship where the most motion can take place.
+Yacht cruises on large ships are popular.
+Request a room with a window so that you can easily look out on the horizon.
+Worse place for you to go if feeling ill is to one of the bedrooms on the boat.
+Usually the bedrooms are not at the mid-ship of the vessel.
+A lot times they are forward the ship where the most motion can take place.
 Furthermore if you close your eyes, you are making things worse for your brain.
 Its best to sit up, get cool in the middle of the boat, near the water line, and watch the horizon.

 Wear an acupressure wristband

-These wristbands apply pressure to a point on the wrist, generally where you wear a watch.
-Many people find the pressure helps them avoid nausea, one of the symptoms of sea sickness.
+Wristbands apply pressure to a point on the wrist, generally where you wear a watch.
+People find the pressure helps them avoid nausea, one of the symptoms of sea sickness.
 You can find acupressure wristbands such as SEA –BANDS in some pharmacies, or order them from online stores such as Amazon.
-Sea-Bands are a knitted elasticated wristband that works because of a plastic knob sewn into the side of the inside of the wrist-band which exerts pressure and stimulates the P6, or Nei-Kuan, acupressure point.
+Sea-Bands are a knitted elasticated wristband.
+A plastic knob sewn into the inside of the wrist-band exerts pressure and stimulates the P6, or Nei-Kuan, acupressure point.
 It has been proven that pressure on this point relieves nausea and vomiting.

 Avoid stimuli that can trigger nausea

 Nausea is a hallmark of seasickness.
 Any stimulus that triggers nausea can aggravate seasickness symptoms.
 Triggers include eating greasy foods, spicy foods, acidic foods such as citrus fruits and juices, and large meals.
-Avoiding alcohol helps because, as a diuretic, alcohol speeds up dehydration and can lower your body’s resistance to motion sickness, especially if you are prone to it.
+Avoiding alcohol helps because, as a diuretic, alcohol speeds up dehydration.
+Also it lowers your body’s resistance to motion sickness, especially if you are prone to it.
 Steer clear of any noxious odors and other people on the boat who are vomiting from motion sickness.

 Throw Up—Just Do It

 This may sound bad, but if you are feeling like you are going to throw up, don’t fight it.
 It’s better to get out of your stomach what could be triggering the sickness and start over again.
 Never go into the ships bathroom or head to throw up.
-This will intensify the sickness even more as a result of potential odors, not being able to see the horizon, and they are typically warm places on the yacht with no air flow.
-Always throw up over the side of the yacht holding on carefully and make sure your back is to the wind so it doesn’t blow back on you or your friends on the boat.
+Throwing up will intensify the sickness even more as a result of potential odors.
+In the heads you are not able to see the horizon.
+Heads are typically warm places on the yacht with no air flow.
+Always throw up over the side of the yacht holding on carefully.
+Make sure your back is to the wind so it doesn’t blow back on you or your friends on the boat.
 Keep your eyes fixated on the horizon will help during this process.

 Blue Ocean Yacht Charters–Proven success!

 (Charter Booker, manages Blue Ocean Yacht Charters in Key West and writes many of the company’s blogs.
-Charter Booker has extensive experience both on the water and off the water helping customers experience the best possible yacht charter for many years now.
+Having experience both on the water and off the water helping customers experience the best possible yacht charter for many years.
 Charter Booker carries American Sailing Association certifications and has extensive knowledge of boat safety and regulations.
-Call 305-923-4152 and ask for “Charter Booker” when booking your next yacht charter with Blue Ocean Yacht Charters in Key West.)
+Call 305-923-4152 and ask for “Charter Booker” when booking your next yacht charter with Blue Ocean Yacht Charters in Key West, Florida.)